Living and Learning Community for the Department of Business

-The living learning community is brand new to the Department of Business at Elizabethtown College.
-This unique program cultivates a supportive environment in which fifty-eight first-year business students take class, study, and learn together.
-All of the students live in Myer Hall where they are able to take advantage of various educational and social resources in a shared learning environment.
+The living and learning community is new to the Department of Business at Elizabethtown College.
+This unique program cultivates a supportive environment in which first-year business students take classes, study, live, and learn together.
+All first-year students live in Founders Hall, where they take advantage of various educational and social resources in a shared learning environment.

 Recent Events in the Living Learning Community:

 Faculty members from various areas within the Department of Business recently held information sessions with first-year students to discuss specific concentrations, future courses, and potential career opportunities.
-These information sessions, new this semester, will continue throughout May.
+These information sessions will continue throughout May.

 In November, students within the Living Learning Community participated in the "Watch and Learn" movie series conducted by Dr. Williams.
 Business students watched the film 42, the story of Jackie Robinson, and later discussed what they learned with their peers and professors.